Buydown: A Way To Reduce Interest Rates

 Should You Buy Down Your Mortgage Rate?

 Buydowns are most beneficial when a seller or builder offers to pay the discount points on behalf of the buyer without significantly increasing the purchase price of the home.
-However, if the buyer intends to pay the points themselves, there are certain circumstances in which mortgage buydowns are more suitable.
+If the buyer intends to pay the points themselves, there are certain circumstances in which mortgage buydowns are more suitable.

 When You Should Use A Buydown

-To begin, you must have enough savings to afford to pay for a down payment and closing costs and still have a significant amount of cash left over.
-If that’s the case, having lower payments in the first few years may be beneficial if you expect your income to be considerably higher in the future.
+You must have enough savings to afford to pay for a down payment and closing costs and still have a significant amount of cash left over.
+Having lower payments in the first few years may be beneficial if you expect your income to be considerably higher in the future.

 For example, a buydown may make sense for a graduate student who believes their income will double after receiving their degree.
-Buying down a mortgage would also make sense if a stay-at-home parent were planning to return to work a couple of years after obtaining their loan.
+Buying down the interest rate for a mortgage would also make sense if a stay-at-home parent were planning to return to work a couple of years after obtaining their loan.

 But keep in mind that buydowns are all about paying more money upfront so you can save money in the long run.
 Therefore, buydowns only really make sense if the buyer in question intends to own the home for an extended period of time.